 Alternatively, the insurance company may not believe your claim or your side of the story.
 If an insurance thinks that you may have made a false statement, they will often deny your claim.
 Another reason for claim denial is that your insurance company may believe that you are seeking excessive damages.
 When it comes to dealing with an insurance company, you are often at a disadvantage because they have an army of an attorneys on their side and are looking for a reason to deny or reduce your claim.
 This is why you are best off with an attorney of your own when you are filing an auto insurance claim because your attorney will know whether the reason that the insurance company is denying your claim is legitimate or if it is red tape meant to make it more difficult to receive proper compensation.
 The attorney will also help you properly file your claim to avoid some of the common pitfalls.

-Car Accident Injury FAQ's
+Chicago Car Accident Injury FAQ's

 If I missed work due to my auto accident injuries, can I recover my lost wages?

-So long as you can prove that your injuries caused you to be unable to work and can demonstrate your wage losses, you can recover for lost wages.
+Yes, so long as you can prove that your injuries caused you to be unable to work and can demonstrate your wage losses, you can recover for lost wages.

-One of the aspects of damages in a car accident settlement or lawsuit is lost wages.
+One of the aspects of damages in a Chicago car accident settlement or lawsuit is lost wages.
 Your settlement must put you in the same position as if you had never been injured at all in an accident.
 This includes economic damages such as lost wages because you would have been able to work at your job had you never been injured.

 In some instances, your injuries may be so severe that you are not able to return to work shortly after your accident or even not at all.
 Some employers do not offer ample sick leave or any at all so, at some point, your time out of work ends up coming out of your paycheck.
 This is even worse for jobs that require physical labor where your injuries may prevent you from ever returning to your job.
 For example, if you work in construction or in a factory, you will not be able to stand on your feet if you have permanent injuries.
 Lost wages will present you with financial difficulties because this is the money that puts the roof over your head and food on the table.